boehs/site/blog/content/posts/2021-02-10-the-arguments-against-open-source-and-why-they-are-wrong.md

 ## It’s free labor

 No seriously.
 By going open harness the power of the internet... for free.
 Everyone contributes, everyone brings new ideas to the table - some you might not have even thought about!
+Plus, most people don't bite!

+## See your baby grow

+You also get this experience from any product grouth, but its awesome seeing people apreciate, break, and build upon your code.

 # Ok bye 👋